The Comprehensive Guide to Shopify Accounting & Bookkeeping

 Ecommerce and Shopify Accounting Basics

-Now that we’ve covered some of the things you need to be aware of when it comes to your Shopify accounting, let’s throw on the brakes for a moment.
+Now that we’ve covered some of the things you need to be aware of when it comes to your Shopify accounting, let’s hit the brakes for a moment.

-It’s worth covering the foundation of accounting as a discipline too, so that you can see why certain tools exist for Shopify sellers and what they can do for your business.
+It’s worth covering the foundation of accounting as a discipline too, so that you can see why certain tools exist for Shopify merchants and what they can do for your business.

 You might find these terms thrown around interchangeably (or at least, it may seem like that to the untrained eye).
 But they are different things.